-The OHSU LEND Program at the Institute on Development & Disabilities, provides training to individuals from a variety of disciplines.
-These practicing professionals, graduate students, and parents all participate in a long-term, graduate level interdisciplinary training and work to provide interdisciplinary service and care to patients and families within the Child Development & Rehabilitation Center.
+The OHSU LEND Program at the Institute on Development and Disability provides training to individuals from a variety of disciplines.
+These practicing professionals, graduate students, and parents all participate in a long-term, graduate level interdisciplinary training and work to provide interdisciplinary service and care to patients and families within the Institute on Development and Disability

-The purpose of the LEND training program is to improve the health of infants, children, and adolescents with disabilities.
+The purpose of the LEND training program is to improve the health of infants, children, and adolescents Autism Spectrum Disorders and other neurodevelopmental and related with disabilities.
 This is accomplished by preparing trainees from diverse professional disciplines to assume leadership roles in their respective fields and by ensuring high levels of interdisciplinary clinical competence.